Zabrane/qlnd/doc/LightningTickerplants.md

 ---------------END LND CIPHER SEED-----------------
 ```

-Be sure to record the 24 word seed which is essential for wallet recovery.
+Be sure to record the 24-word seed which is essential for wallet recovery.

 # Interacting with Lightning using qlnd

 The [qlnd](https://github.com/jlucid/qlnd) library enables a q process to communicate with a locally running `lnd` node
 via the [LND REST API](https://api.lightning.community/rest/index.html#lnd-rest-api-reference).
 Moreover, the library makes
 use of the powerful [embedPy](https://code.kx.com/q/ml/embedpy/) interface, recently released by Kx, which allows the kdb+ interpreter to manipulate Python objects, call Python functions and load Python libraries.
-This is particularly useful for this application given that the REST API Reference documentation has explicit and well tested examples using python.
+This is particularly useful for this application given that the REST API Reference documentation has explicit and well-tested examples using python.
 For readers interested in other
 applications of embedPy and kdb+, see [Machine-Learning](https://code.kx.com/q/interfaces/embedpy/) and kdb+.

 ## EmbedPy setup

 EmbedPy is available on [GitHub](https://github.com/KxSystems/embedPy/blob/master/README.md) to use with kdb+ V3.5+ and Python 3.5 or higher, for macOS or Linux operating systems and Python 3.6 or higher on the Windows operating system.
 The installation directory also contains a README.txt about embedPy, and an example directory containing thorough examples.
-The reader is encouraged to follow the online documentation available on [Kx.com](https://code.kx.com/q/ml/embedpy/) to become familar with the functionality.
+The reader is encouraged to follow the online documentation available on [Kx.com](https://code.kx.com/q/ml/embedpy/) to become familiar with the functionality.

 ## Running qlnd